 There's a better way to personalize your website experience.
 With myConnection, the profile you create allows you to set up a unique starting point for the tasks and transactions that you want to complete in your time on this website.
 Use myConnection to gather the information that you most care about from across this website into one central location, giving you greater control over how you connect with your community.

 Index-Galena Road is located along the Skykomish River in the Mount Baker – Snoqualmie National Forest in southeast Snohomish County.
-During a storm event in the spring of 2011 a landslide occurred at mile post 5.8 northeast of the Town of Index.
-The landslide is approximately 160 feet along the roadside shoulder.
+During a storm event in the spring of 2011 a landslide occurred at mile post 5.8 outside the Town of Index.
+The landslide was approximately 160 feet along the roadside shoulder.

-During 2014 public works proposes to stabilize the roadway embankment by constructing a 160-foot long by 40-foot wide railroad buttress.
-A railroad ballast foundation will be installed with layers of geogrid to provide stability.
-Several finger drains (trench drains) will be constructed of railroad ballast (rock) at the base of the proposed buttress to help direct water away from the slide.
-The slope will be covered with mulch and topsoil, and seeded with a native planting mixture.
+During 2014 a Public Works project stabilized the roadway embankment with construction of a 160-foot long by 40-foot wide railroad buttress.
+A railroad ballast foundation was installed with layers of geogrid to provide stability.
+Several finger drains (trench drains) were constructed of railroad ballast (rock) at the base of the proposed buttress to help direct water away from the slide.
+The slope was covered with mulch and topsoil, and seeded with a native planting mixture.